Asian stocks fell ahead of the US inflation test - ExBulletin

 Early market action has therefore been cautious with S&P 500 futures at 0.2% and Nasdaq futures at 0.1%.

-The largest MSCI index for Asia-Pacific stocks outside of Japan (.MIAPJ0000PUS) was nearly flat, while South Korea (.KS11) lost 0.7%.
-The Japanese Nikkei (.N225) has remained stable for the time being, after falling 1.0% last week.
+The largest MSCI index for Asia-Pacific stocks outside of Japan was almost flat, while South Korea lost 0.7%.
+The Japanese Nikkei has remained stable for the time being, after falling 1.0% last week.

-Analysts fear Wednesday’s U.S. Consumer Price Report shows core inflation climbing to its highest level in decades at 5.4% and ushering in a rate hike as early as March.
+Analysts fear Wednesday’s U.S. Consumer Price Report shows core inflation climbing to decades-high 5.4% and marks the start of a rate hike as early as March .

-While December’s payroll figures missed expectations, the drop in the unemployment rate to just 3.9% and strength in wages suggested the economy was running out of workers.
+While December’s payroll figures missed expectations, falling unemployment rates to just 3.9% and strength in wages suggested the economy was short of workers.

 “This was in line with the evolution of the Fed’s view that the job market is approaching or already peaking at employment with increasing wage pressures,” NatWest Markets analysts said.

-“This should add to speculation about a hike in March, and we expect the Fed’s take-off to occur in March instead of June.”
+“This should add to speculation about a hike in March, and we have pushed back our expectations for the Fed to take off in March instead of June.”

 A range of Fed officials will be on hand to present their final thoughts this week, including President Jerome Powell and Governor Lael Brainard who face confirmation hearings.